Structured Bitmap-to-Mesh Triangulation for Geometry-Aware Discretization of Image-Derived Domains: Numerical Results

-For SBMT, the median aspect ratio is exactly $2/\sqrt{3}$ for all domains, and the 95th percentile remains close to this ideal value (especially in the star and droplet cases).
-This reflects the design goal of SBMT: maintain an almost uniform, equilateral tiling everywhere, perturbing it only in a narrow band around the embedded boundary.
-By contrast, Triangle and Gmsh improve the worst-case angles by allowing a broader spread of aspect ratios and a more heterogeneous distribution of triangle areas.
+For SBMT, the median aspect ratio is exactly $2/\sqrt{3}$ for all three domains, and the 95th percentile remains close to this ideal value (especially for the star and droplet cases).
+This confirms the design goal of SBMT: keep the overwhelming majority of elements near-equilateral, while confining geometric distortion to a thin boundary strip.
+Triangle and Gmsh, in contrast, achieve stronger global worst-case shape control, but do so through broader connectivity changes and a more heterogeneous distribution of element shapes.

-From the perspective of bitmap-derived data, this trade-off is natural.
-The raster image assigns equal weight to each pixel cell, and many PDE-based image operators (e.g., diffusion, Poisson reconstruction) implicitly assume an isotropic sampling on the underlying domain.
-Having an equilateral, almost uniform mesh in the interior makes the discrete Laplacian and related operators more isotropic and better aligned with the semantics of the image grid.
-In this sense, SBMT’s “equilateral majority” is well matched to the structure of bitmap inputs, even though its theoretical minimum angle is lower than that of aggressively optimized Delaunay meshes.
+From the perspective of bitmap-derived domains, this trade-off is well motivated.
+The raster image assigns equal geometric status to each pixel cell, and many PDE-based image operators (e.g., diffusion, Poisson reconstruction, and Hodge/Laplace solves) benefit from isotropic interior sampling and from stable, predictable local stencils.
+Maintaining an almost uniform equilateral interior is therefore not a cosmetic preference: it is a structural property of the discretization that is advantageous for repeated numerical processing on image-derived domains.
+Equally important, the lookup-driven SBMT updates are boundary-local and highly parallelizable, which makes the method especially appealing for large raster domains and for repeated geometry-aware analysis where full global remeshing would be unnecessarily expensive.